CatOnComputer/things/wwhf-2023-badge/README.md

 The Arduino IDE has been around for a long time, and is an easy choice for programming [supported Arduino devices](https://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems) *(or devices designed like them, such as the badge)*.
 The software features an editor, and a behind-the-scenes suite of tools and libraries integrated into it for editing, validating, compiling and uploading your code to a specified device, and even communicating with the device over a serial port connection.

-It comes with the [Arduino libraries or API](https://www.arduino.cc/reference/en/), which abstract away the complicated details of supported hardware and their "underlying" libraries that might be unique to each one.
+It comes with the [Arduino libraries or API](https://www.arduino.cc/reference/en/), which abstract away the complicated details of supported hardware and their underlying libraries which might be unique to each one.
 The libraries make it easier to just *do* things you want to do in code in a more repeatable and easily understandable way, without getting too bogged down in the technicalities of the specific Microcontroller or SoC you're programming (lots of [tutorials](https://www.arduino.cc/en/Tutorial/HomePage), with [forums](https://forum.arduino.cc/) and generally much easier to learn).

 To make a comparison, we could look at something as simple as turning an LED on for one second and then off for one second (on > pause > off > pause).